-Program Director Herman Rapaport Professors Stewart Carter, Roberta Morosini, Gillian Overing, Mary Pendergraft, Gale Sigal, Harry Titus, Ulrike Wiethaus Associate Professors Bernadine Barnes, Michaelle Browers, Jefferson Holdridge, Judy Kem, Sol Miguel-Prendes, Monique O'Connell, Olga Valbuena-Hanson, Neal Walls Assistant Professors Patrick Toner, Charles Wilkins Adjunct Associate Professo or Darlene Rae May Overview to allow MA students in English and Religion to both broaden their knowledge of and focus their studies on the medieval period.
+Program Director Herman Rapaport Professors Stewart Carter, Roberta Morosini, Gillian Overing, Mary Pendergraft, Gale Sigal, Harry Titus, Ulrike Wiethaus Associate Professors Bernadine Barnes, Michaelle Browers, Jefferson Holdridge, Judy Kem, Sol Miguel-Prendes, Monique O'Connell, Olga Valbuena-Hanson, Neal Walls Assistant Professors Patrick Toner, Charles Wilkins Adjunct Associate Profess or Darlene Rae May

+The Interdisciplinary Graduate Certificate Program in Medieval Studies (GCPMS) is designed to allow MA students in English and Religion to both broaden their knowledge of and focus their studies on the medieval period.
 The GCPMS combines programmatic interdisciplinary coursework, training in the technical skills of medieval studies, and linguistic preparation.
 The program offers prospective and first-year MA students a competitive advantage in admission to doctoral programs.
 Students may be admitted to the program by permission of the directors when they are admitted to the graduate program in the department to which they apply or at any time during their first year.